ethstorage/es-node/GUIDE.md

 ### How to tune the performance of syncing?

-To enhance syncing performance, you can adjust the values of the p2p.sync.concurrency and p2p.fill-empty.concurrency flags.
+To enhance syncing performance or limit the usage of CPU power, you can adjust the values of the following related flags with higher or lower values:

 - The `--p2p.sync.concurrency` flag determines the number of threads that simultaneously retrieve shard data, with a default setting of 16.
-- The` --p2p.fill-empty.concurrency` flag specifies the number of threads used to concurrently fill encoded empty blobs, with a default setting of the CPU number minus 2.
+- The `--p2p.fill-empty.concurrency` flag specifies the number of threads used to concurrently fill encoded empty blobs, with a default setting of the CPU number minus 2.

+### Why is the CPU fully utilized when syncing data?
+Does this imply that running an es-node requires high-end hardware?
+Additionally, is there a way to configure it to use less CPU power?
+I'm asking because I need to run other software on the same machine.

+During data synchronization, the CPUs are fully utilized as the es-node is engaged in intensive data processing tasks like encoding and writing.

+However, this high-intensity processing occurs primarily when large volumes of data need to be synchronized, such as during the initial startup of the es-node.
+Once the synchronization is complete, and the es-node enters the mining phase, the CPU usage decreases significantly.
+So, generaly speaking, the es-node does not require high-end hardware, particularly for the CPU.

+If there is a need to conserve CPU power anyway, you can tune down the values of syncing performance related flags, namely `--p2p.sync.concurrency` and `--p2p.fill-empty.concurrency`.
+See [here](#how-to-tune-the-performance-of-syncing) for detailed information.

 ### What does it means when the log shows "The nonces are exhausted in this slot"